[−][src]Trait gio::ApplicationExt

 The ::startup signal is emitted on the primary instance immediately

 after registration.
-See ApplicationExt::register
+See ApplicationExt::register.

 fn connect_property_action_group_notify<F: Fn(&Self) + 'static>(